-MEDICAL MASSAGE vs IMPOTENCE
+MEDICAL MASSAGE vs ERECTILE DYSFUNCTION

-Patient male, 42 years old.
+The patient is a 42-year-old male.
 He works in finance.
 Recently divorced.

 Initial Complains